dstackai/dstack/docs/examples.md

         </h3>

         <p>
-            Learn how to deploy and fine-tune LLMs on TPU.
+            Deploy and fine-tune LLMs on TPU
         </p>
     </a>
 </div>